Editorial: Refugees Welcome – Ukrainians need open, unconditional, generous help

 The Independent is calling for authorities across the west to respond to a clear and present danger to life and public health – to do whatever it takes to save lives and protect families.
 We need to supply aid to Ukraine, to the surrounding countries dealing with the refugees, and indeed to help Ukrainians find safety in Britain.
 Here’s how:

-- We have started a petition with Change.Org to call on the UK government to be at the forefront of the international community offering aid and support to a nation in need.
-Please sign here.
+- We have started a petition with change.org to call on the UK government to be at the forefront of the international community offering aid and support to a nation in need.
+Please sign here

-- We have also started a fundraiser in partnership with GoFundme.Org.Uk to raise money for the thousands of men, women and children who are fleeing the fighting in Ukraine.
+- We have also started a fundraiser in partnership with gofundme.org.uk to raise money for the thousands of men, women and children who are fleeing the fighting in Ukraine.
 Your donations will go to charities on the ground, including the Red Cross, who are supporting refugees crossing the border into Ukraine’s neighbours – Poland, Romania, Hungary, Moldova and Slovakia – as well as people displaced from their homes within Ukraine.
-Please give generously.
+Please give generously

 Aid on the border

-In the short term, we know that the shivering refugees have to be offered shelter, warmth, food and comfort for themselves and, importantly, their children.
+In the short term, we know that the shivering refugees have to be offered shelter, warmth, food and comfort for themselves and their children.
 They need access to phones and the internet.
 They need these things right now, particularly in the borderlands around Ukraine.

 The need is extremely urgent and local, and we have partnered with charitable organisations to deliver accommodation, clothing, food, sanitary goods, medicines, toys and other necessities to those who have had to leave their homes and loved ones behind.
 The money is needed – and needed now.